EshwarDhande/NLP_Assignment_1/README.md

 ---
 <center style="font-size:18px"><b><u><a href='https://github.com/EshwarDhande/NLP_Assignment_1/blob/main/Codes/mukul/deduplicate.py' >🔗 Task 7: Deduplication </a></u></b></center>

 <br>

-- The script for deduplication can be found here.
+- The script for deduplication can be found <a href='https://github.com/EshwarDhande/NLP_Assignment_1/blob/main/Codes/mukul/deduplicate.py'>here</a>.
 - We have utilized min hash and jaccard similarity to find if two documents are similar using threshold value of 0.2

 ---
 <center style="font-size:18px"><b><u>Task 8: Statistics</u></b></center>
 <br>

 stats will be updated as soon as the code execution is done.

 <br>

 <table>
   <tr>